 Spa visits are not a luxury but a necessity in Germany.
-The cornerstone of these visits are getting nude and sweating it...which can be very intimidating for newbies.
+The cornerstone of these visits is getting nude and sweating it...which can be very intimidating for sauna newbies.

 And - because this is Germany - there are rules.
-Follow these guidelines or ready yourself for the wrath of some seriously stern and very nude Germans.
+Follow these guidelines or ready yourself for the wrath of some stern and very nude Germans.
 (That is one way to truly learn the German word "Schwanze".)
-Enjoy this cultural adventure with the guidelines of what to expect at a German sauna.
+Enjoy this necessary cultural adventure with the rules on what to expect at a German sauna.

 Sauna usually refers to the wood or tile rooms where people sit and sweat it out.
 They may have benches or lounge chairs with the source of heat (either dry or steam) emanating from the center of the room.